grantmorfitt/grantmorfitt/README.md

 ### ✈️

-I'm Grant Morfitt.
 Electrical Engineer, aviation enthusiast, mediocre coder.
 Thanks for dropping in!